-Coil Cutting is fairly easy to do with an on/on/on switch and a 4-wire humbucker.
+Coil cutting is fairly easy to do with an on/on/on mini toggle switch and a 4-wire humbucker.
 This setup will yield three different tones: north coil on, both coils on, and south coil on.
-Only two wires exit the on/on/on switch: a hot lead, and a ground lead.
+Only two wires exit the on/on/on switch, a hot lead, and a ground lead.
 So it can be wired just like any 2 wire pickup once the signal leaves the switch.
-The hot out wire goes to the pickup selector switch, just like a normal 2-wire pickup.
-This is probably one of the best hot rods that you can do to increase the different tones that are hidden inside a guitar.
-Note: if you have a strat, buy a blade, or rail humbucker that will fit into your existing single coil pickguard.